trinhphuong102/trinhphuong102/README.md

 My current focus is on RTL design using Verilog, functional verification using SystemVerilog, logic synthesis, and timing analysis.
 I enjoy building digital hardware projects from specification to verification while continuously expanding my knowledge of computer architecture and digital system design.

+Open to Internship Opportunities and always eager to learn new technologies.

 ---

 ### 🛠️ Technical Skills